What Is Tuina Massage? Traditional Chinese Therapy Explained

 The array of techniques at the disposal of a Tuina massage practitioner is impressive, encompassing eight fundamental methods:

-5. Pressing (an): Applying focused pressure to acupoints.
+Pressing (an) Applying focused pressure to stimulate acupoints and relieve blockages

 When you are in for your treatment, you will have your consultation to help pick the method that fits your needs.
 Some focus on massaging the tissues deeply.
 Others work more lightly to balance subtle energies.